(I may earn a small commission on the products linked to in this post.)

 How To Get Rid Of Dust Mites Naturally

-The natural methods are numerous while non-natural methods are fairly limited.
-Natural methods for dust mite protection include:
+Natural methods are numerous while non-natural methods are fairly limited.
+Natural methods for dust-mite protection include:

 - Mattress and pillow covers